100% Trajecta Review

 The Trajecta comes with some extra padding in the box.
 These pads are different sizes and allow you to fine-tune the fit in certain areas.

 The Trajecta represents an average value.
 We feel this helmet delivers average performance and carries an average price tag.
-As a result, it is easy to call this a medial value.
+As a result, it is easy to call this a median value.

 — Pat Donahue